 For ingredients and detailed instructions, refer to the recipe card below.

-Butter: the recipe calls for cold unsalted butter cut into pieces.
+- Butter: Use cold, unsalted butter, cut into pieces.

-Sugar: use granulated white sugar to make the dough, and use caster sugar or baker's sugar to roll the fried donuts.
-You can roll beignets in granulated sugar too.
+- Sugar: Use granulated white sugar to make the dough and caster or baker's sugar to roll the fried donuts.

-Baking powder: it is a leavening agent rarely used to make pâte à choux, but it is recommended to make the donuts well-puffed.
+- Baking powder: This leavening agent is rarely used to make pâte à choux, but it is recommended to make the donuts well-puffed.

 How to make nun's farts